 It’s common knowledge that osteoporosis, a disease that causes the skeleton to weaken and bones to break, affects women.
-But did you know that 1.5 million men older than age 65 have osteoporosis — and another 3.5 million are at risk?
+The National Osteoporosis Foundation estimates there are 2.8 million men with osteoporosis and 14.4 million men with low bone mass (osteopenia).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-After age 50, 6 percent of all men will suffer a hip fracture as a result of osteoporosis.
+After age 50, 6% of all men will suffer a hip fracture as a result of osteoporosis.
 And because of osteoporosis, men also are vulnerable to minor spinal fractures that result in chronic pain in the back and neck.

 Not just a woman’s disease